 If you're involved in community management, you've likely heard of the 90-9-1 principle.
-The numbers represent speculated percentages of engagement in online communities"”with 90% of participants only viewing content, 9% responding to content, and 1% actively participating in the creation of new content.
+The numbers represent speculated percentages of online engagement, with 90 percent of participants only viewing content, 9 percent responding to content, and 1 percent actively participating in the creation of new content.

-Even though these numbers are meant to guess at online participation as a whole and not specifically address engagement in online customer or member communities, they still seem pretty dismal.
-It's difficult not to get discouraged by such speculation when your member engagement is so critical to the success of your online community and association as a whole.
+These numbers seem pretty dismal.
+It's difficult not to get discouraged by such speculation when your member engagement is so critical to the success of your association as a whole.

 If your membership organization were a car, engagement would be the gasoline.
-For organizations like associations and user groups, member engagement fuels the core objectives.
+For organizations like associations and user groups, member engagement fuels your core objectives.

-By consistently keeping member engaged, you won't just attract and keep more members"”you'll have leverage to push through legislative wins, the ability to promote your advocacy agenda, and an increase in event attendance and other types of revenue.
+By consistently keeping members engaged, you won't just attract and keep more members, you'll have leverage to push through legislative wins, the ability to promote your advocacy agenda, and an increase in event attendance and other types of revenue.

 Now, let's go back to that 90-9-1 principle for a minute.
-Regardless of whether it holds true for private member communities, one thing we know for sure is that you can do better.
+Regardless of whether it holds true for your organization, one thing we know for sure is that you can do better.
 And the first step to improving member engagement is creating a winning member engagement strategy.

 How Do You Create an Effective Member Engagement Strategy?

 Since every organization is different, there isn't a magical "one size fits all" method to increase and maintain member engagement.
-Instead, we’ve used our 12+ years experience providing member engagement tools to companies and nonprofit membership organizations to give you the most important components of a successful strategy.
+Instead, we’ve compiled the best components of the successful strategies we’ve seen at numerous companies and membership organizations.

 Use this framework to build out, validate, and measure your organization's member engagement strategy.